jrupp1/DDS6306_cs1_Breweries/README.md

 * ASM_2016_31AS101_with_ann.csv contains the manufacturing data by state for 2016.
    This data came from here: https://www.census.gov/data/tables/2016/econ/asm/2016-asm.html

 * Beer style guidelines at this website https://www.bjcp.org/stylecenter.php .
 They provided a link to an xml doc that has a number of stats about different beer styles.
-We parse the required data and create a data frame to attempt to impute missing valsCreated a csv called "
+We parse the required data and create a data frame to attempt to impute missing valsCreated a csv called "abv_ibu_ref.csv".

 The main file containing the analysis work is _BeerAnalysis.Rmd.